 The diversity of our student population also gives you an excellent advantage in your studies, enabling cross-cultural awareness and the opportunity for peer-to-peer learning.

 You will receive regular coaching sessions to help improve your career potential, while you can also make use of our Careers and Employability Unit for finding new roles and jobs after completing the MBA.

-You’ll be assessed through individual and group work.
-This is likely to come in a variety of forms including reports, portfolios, presentations, videos, conferences and competitions, enabling you to develop the skills to master a multitude of situations in the world of business administration.
+You'll be assessed through individual and group work.
+This will come in a variety of forms including reports, portfolios, essays and presentations, enabling you to develop the skills to master a multitude of situations in the world of business administration.